-The UNO Service Learning Academy develops and maintains relationships with the Greater Omaha nonprofit community, as well as government entities and others who serve the good of the community.
-This liaison function stays abreast of community trends, collaborations, resources and needs while serving as a bridge between scholarship and community.
+The UNO Service Learning Academy develops and maintains relationships with the Greater Omaha community, as well as government entities and others who serve the good of the community.
+This liaison function stays abreast of community trends, collaborations, resources, and needs while serving as a bridge between scholarship and community.
 Contact the Service Learning Academy for assistance.

 Benefits to Community Partners